lupyuen/lupyuen.github.io/src/de.md

     (DMA1, UI Overlay, UI Scaler, UI Blender)

--   We don't use RT-MIXER1 right now
+(We don't use RT-MIXER1 right now)

 RT-MIXER0 and RT-MIXER1 are multiplexed to __Timing Controller TCON0__. [(Like this)](https://lupyuen.github.io/images/de-block1a.jpg)

 TCON0 is connected to PinePhone's __ST7703 LCD Controller__ over MIPI Display Serial Interface. [(See this)](https://lupyuen.github.io/articles/dsi)

-So RT-MIXER0 __mixes 1 Video Channel with 3 UI Channels__ over DMA.
+Hence RT-MIXER0 __mixes 1 Video Channel with 3 UI Channels__ over DMA.
 And pumps the pixels continuously to ST7703 LCD Controller.
 (Via the Timing Controller TCON0)

-In today's demo we used the 3 UI Channels to render: 1️⃣ Mandelbrot Set 2️⃣ Blue Square 3️⃣ Green Circle...
+In today's demo we used the 3 UI Channels to render: 1️⃣ Mandelbrot Set 2️⃣ Blue Square 3️⃣ Green Circle.
+(Pic below)

+In the next chapter we explain how the 3 UI Channels were rendered by setting the Hardware Registers for A64 Display Engine.

 ![Mandelbrot Set with Blue Square and Green Circle as Overlays](https://lupyuen.github.io/images/de-overlay.jpg)